Lego of the human body. 😄

 Fortunately, there are some natural remedies to jumpstart the collagen factory.

-I can use the felt sense to find out what my body needs from the list below.
+I can use the felt sense to find out which ones from the list below.

 The body must be provided with the specific amino acids necessary for the synthesis of new collagen fibers.